EHAA: Other opening bids

 EHAA users normally play four card majors.
 Opening one bids show a full thirteen high card points (opening lighter is not necessary because the EHAA two-bid is available).
 All the usual sorts of conventions after opening bids in a suit are available.
 The ranges on NT rebids are 13-15 (cheapest NT), 16-18 (jump in NT), 19-20 (rebid 3NT).

 Because 2 is not available as a forcing opening, 2NT and 3NT must have wider ranges.
-Appropriate is for 2NT to show 21-24, reserving 3NT for 25+ points.
+Appropriate is for 2NT to show 21–24, reserving 3NT for 25+ points.
 Typical responses are used over 2NT (transfers, stayman, etc.).
-Because there is no forcing opening bid in EHAA, openers may tend to stretch to open 2NT on somewhat offshape hands.
+Because there is no forcing opening bid in EHAA, openers may tend to stretch to open 2NT on somewhat off-shape hands.
 This makes the use of Puppet Stayman particularly important.

 The only hand with ten points or more which is passed in EHAA is a 4-4-4-1 distribution.
 Accordingly, by a passed hand a jump shift shows a mini-splinter, and a limit raise shows specifically a 4-4-3-2 with a weak doubleton and good trumps and nine points.